EzraBrand/talmud/README.md

-# Sefaria Talmud Text Formatter
+# ChavrutAI - Sefaria Text Formatter

-A Python tool for retrieving Talmud from Sefaria with custom formatting options for scholarly and educational use.
+A web application for retrieving Talmud from Sefaria with custom formatting options for scholarly and educational use.
 This tool helps you quickly access Talmud text and format it for seamless integration into documents, presentations, and study materials.

 ## Features